Reno v. American Civil Liberties Union: Background and procedural history

 In Ginsberg v.
 New York, the Supreme Court ruled that material that is not obscene may nonetheless be harmful for children, and its marketing may be regulated.
 In F.C.C. v.
-Pacifica Foundation, the Supreme Court had upheld the possibility of the FCC delivering administrative sanctions to a radio station for broadcasting George Carlin's "Seven Dirty Words" comedy routine.
+Pacifica Foundation, the Supreme Court upheld the possibility of the FCC delivering administrative sanctions to a radio station for broadcasting George Carlin's "Seven Dirty Words" comedy routine.

 In Reno v.
-ACLU, though, the Supreme Court held that this was not case law justifying the CDA, as the FCC's sanctions were not criminal punishments; and TV and radio broadcasts, "as a matter of history, had 'received the most limited First Amendment protection' ... in large part because warnings could not adequately protect the listener from unexpected program content", as opposed to Internet users, who must take "a series of affirmative steps" to access explicit material.
+ACLU, though, the Supreme Court held that this case law did not justify the CDA.
+The Court reasoned that the FCC's sanctions under the Pacifica precedent were not criminal punishments, and TV and radio broadcasts "as a matter of history, had 'received the most limited First Amendment protection' ... in large part because warnings could not adequately protect the listener from unexpected program content."
+Conversely, Internet users must take "a series of affirmative steps" to access explicit material.

 Finally, in Renton v.
-Playtime Theatres, Inc., the Supreme Court had upheld a zoning ordinance that kept adult movie theaters out of residential neighborhoods.
+Playtime Theatres, Inc., the Supreme Court upheld a zoning ordinance that kept adult movie theaters out of residential neighborhoods.
 The government argued that the CDA was an attempt to institute "a sort of 'cyberzoning' on the Internet".
 In Reno v.
 ACLU, however, the Court ruled that the "time, place, and manner regulation" that Renton had enacted did not correspond with the CDA, which was "a content-based blanket restriction on speech".

 Opinion of the Court

 In a nuanced decision, Justice John Paul Stevens wrote of the differences between Internet communication and previous types of communication that the Court had ruled on.
 In conclusion, he wrote:

 We are persuaded that the CDA lacks the precision that the First Amendment requires when a statute regulates the content of speech.
 In order to deny minors access to potentially harmful speech, the CDA effectively suppresses a large amount of speech that adults have a constitutional right to receive and to address to one another.
-That burden on adult speech is unacceptable if less restrictive alternatives would be at least as effective in achieving the legitimate purpose that the statute was enacted to serve. ...
+That burden on adult speech is unacceptable if less restrictive alternatives would be at least as effective in achieving the legitimate purpose that the statute was enacted to serve. [...]
 It is true that we have repeatedly recognized the governmental interest in protecting children from harmful materials.
 But that interest does not justify an unnecessarily broad suppression of speech addressed to adults.
-As we have explained, the Government may not "reduc[e] the adult population ... to ... only what is fit for children."
+As we have explained, the Government may not "reduc[e] the adult population... to... only what is fit for children."

 The rest of the CDA, including the "safe harbor" provision in Section 230 protecting Internet service providers from being liable for the words of others, was not affected by this decision and remains law.